11-Kani/Hotel_Booking_Analysis__Project_1-/README.md

 3.Average_daily_Rate:-
 We observed: For resort hotels, the average daily rate is more expensive during August- September.For city hotels, the average daily rate is more expensive from May-August .Prices of resort hotel are much higher.
 Prices of city hotel do not fluctuate that much.

+4.Observatin from corelation:
+1-->Full_stay length and lead time have slight correlation.
+This may means that for longer hotel stays people generally plan little before the the actual arrival.2--> Average_daily_rate is slightly correlated with Total_members, which makes sense as more no. of people means more revenue, therefore more Average_daily_rate.